 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 82.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
-You might find a different figure, one that may have been calculated rather than generalised that I have done.
-The figure is always the amount times the luminosity of the Sun.
-It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.
+The figure of 375.4300000 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-134 G. Oph has a spectral type of K1III.
-This means the star is an orange to red coloured giant star.
+134 G. Ophiuchi has a spectral type of K1III.
+This means the star is a orange to red giant star.
+The star is 7230.00000000 Parsecs from the Galactic Centre or terms of Light Years is 23581.6097712000000000s.
 The star has a B-V Colour Index of 1.25 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 4,405 Kelvin.

-134 G. Oph has an apparent magnitude of 5.77 which is how bright we see the star from Earth.
+134 G. Ophiuchi has an apparent magnitude of 5.77 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of -1.84 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.74.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -1.82 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.96.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-It would take a spaceship travelling at the speed of light, 1087.21 years using the 1997 distance to get there.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 3.03 which gave the calculated distance to 134 G. Ophiuchi as 1076.45 light years away from Earth or 330.03 parsecs.
+It would take a spaceship travelling at the speed of light, 1076.45 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Absolute Magnitude||-1.84 / -0.74|
+|Absolute Magnitude||-1.82 / -0.96|

 |Right Ascension (R.A.)||17h 23m 57.61|

 |1997 Distance from Earth||3.03 Parallax (milliarcseconds)|

-|1087.21 Light Years|
+|1076.45 Light Years|

-|2007 Revised Distance from Earth||5.00 Parallax (milliarcseconds)|
+|2007 Revised Distance from Earth||4.51 Parallax (milliarcseconds)|

-|652.33 Light Years|
+|723.20 Light Years|